Just because we’re natural mamas doesn’t mean that we don’t care about beauty. And I for one want to have a great smile with white teeth.

 - Rinse your mouth well with water.
 Be sure to brush your tongue, too.
 (It will get black!)

 - Dump your spit cup into the toilet and flush.

 - Clean any excess powder residue on your sink with a baby wipe.

-In my mind, doing this routine about once a season is a good frequency.
+Wait a few months before repeating.
+Doing this routine about once a season is a good frequency.

 Have you tried activated charcoal teeth whitening?
 What do you do to whiten your teeth naturally?
 Share with us!